Simone Tebet: Mayor of Três Lagoas

+In the 2008 municipal elections, she was reelected to the post with more than 75% of the votes.

 State Government

-On March 31, 2010, she resigned from the mayor's office to compose André Puccinelli's ticket in the election for the government of Mato Grosso do Sul, as a candidate for vice governor.
+On March 31, 2010, Tebet resigned from the mayor's office to join André Puccinelli's ticket in the election for the government of Mato Grosso do Sul, as a candidate for vice governor.
 With the ticket victorious, she became the state's first female vice-governor.
 Between April 2013 and January 2014, Simone headed the Government Secretariat.

 Simone Tebet was also director of municipal affairs at the Association of Municipalities of Mato Grosso do Sul and a member of the Representative Council for the Midwest of the National Confederation of Municipalities.

 Federal Senate

-In the 2014 parliamentary elections, she ran for senator for Mato Grosso do Sul, being elected on October 5.
+In the 2014 parliamentary elections, Tebet ran for senator for Mato Grosso do Sul, being elected on October 5.
+She was sworn in as senator on February 1, 2015.

-Legislative Positions
+Legislative positions

 In August 2016, she voted in favor of impeaching Dilma Rousseff.
 In December of that same year, she voted in favor of the PEC do Teto dos Gastos Públicos.